Do You Have Unhealthy Gums?

 These advanced cleanings combine scaling and root planing to remove plaque and prevent buildup.

 In the earliest stages of gum disease, more frequent professional cleanings may be enough to reverse the damage and renew oral health.
 However, as gum disease progresses to the more advanced periodontitis, more thorough cleanings may be necessary to restore oral health.
 Typically that includes a combination of two deep cleaning procedures: scaling and root planing.
 Scaling is the careful removal of plaque, tartar, and infected gum tissue.
 This can be completed with metallic scraping tools and scalpels or with a soft tissue laser.
 Once all of the plaque and tartar are removed from teeth, the roots of the tooth are smoothed.
 This procedure is known as root planing, and the smoothed roots make it more difficult for plaque and tartar to build up at the gums.
 This reduces the patients’ risks for reinfection.
-Following scaling and root planing, we may also apply topical antibiotics in order to limit the amount of plaque producing bacteria in the mouth.
+Following scaling and root planning, we may also apply topical antibiotics in order to limit the amount of plaque producing bacteria in the mouth.

 Why is Soft Tissue Laser Therapy Recommended?